Hotels | Flights | Tours | Travel_Insurance

 Mission Hills Golf Club

 The only one of Phuket's courses that is directly on the coast.
-A beautifully sculptured 18-hole course and a floodlit 9-hole course.
+A Jack Nicholson designed 18-hole course.
 Stunning views across Phang Nga Bay and plenty of water in play.

 Laguna Golf Club Phuket